wp-plugins/subheading/readme.txt

 2. Settings are managed via the Settings > Reading page.

 == Changelog ==

+= 1.7.2 =
+* Markup tags are now removed from the subheadings displayed on the admin post list columns.
+* Added FAQ to explain some information on the use of anonymous functions used in examples.

 = 1.7.1 =
 * Added new `subheading` filter to allow output to be manipulated.